What is Community Supported Agriculture (CSA)?

 When you sign up, let us know which pick-up option you’d like.

-Please be aware that there are many children and pedestrians in the neighborhood and on the sidewalks.
+Please be aware that there are many children and pedestrians around during pick up times.
 Likewise, we ask that parents be watchful of their children during the pick up for the sake of safety.

 Remember bags/boxes.
 Please bring some kind of basket or bag to load and carry your produce home in.
 A previous member recommends using old Earthbound lettuce plastic containers to put lettuce and greens in.